sourabhbhavsar007/recipe-management-service/README.md

 - spring.datasource.username=root
 - spring.datasource.password=root

+We also have populated some pre-loaded database entires, using data.sql for simplicity.

 # Endpoints:

 Please refer to the following link for documentation realted to endpoints along with sample payload :